ArvinZaker/academic_CV/Resume.md

 **text_features \href{https://github.com/merlab/text_features}{\underline{\textsc{\faGithub}}} \hfill March 2024**

-+ Compared and analyzed the impact of various feature selection methods in influencing
++ Compared and analyzed the impact of various feature selection methods in drug response prediction models.
-+ Created scripts to be used in high-performance computing environment
++ Created scripts to be used in high-performance computing environment in the cloud and locally.
-+ Created large-scale visualizations to communicate abstract findings to a wide audience
++ Created large-scale visualizations to communicate abstract findings to a wide audience.

 \vspace{0.25em}